Opel Admiral: Discontinuation

-Production ended in October 1939, more abruptly than for some smaller Opel passenger cars, with the outbreak of the war.
-The military insisted that every 3,626 cc engine that Opel could produce should be fitted in an Opel 3.5 ton Blitz truck for military use.
+Production ended in October 1939, after 6,404 examples had been built.
+Manufacture was halted more abruptly with the outbreak of the war than for some smaller Opel passenger cars.
+The military insisted that every 3,626 cc engine that Opel could produce should be fitted in Opel 3.5 ton Blitz trucks for military use.

-The army also requisitioned many Admirals directly before the outbreak of war, either in order to use them as officers' "staff cars", or in order to cut away the back portion of the car body directly behind the B-pillar and modify them for use as ambulances or light trucks.
+The army requisitioned many Admirals directly before the outbreak of war, either in order to use them as officers' "staff cars", or in order to cut away the back portion of the car body directly behind the B-pillar and modify them for use as ambulances or light trucks.
+With only a small number having been built, this means that the first-generation Admiral is a rare car nowadays.

 Admiral A (1964–1968)

 In 1964, Opel introduced its KAD (Kapitän, Admiral, Diplomat) "A" series models.
 The Admiral "A" was the middle model in this three-car range.
 The cars were first presented in February 1964, but volume production of the Admiral began only in May 1964: Chevrolet powered V8 Diplomats started rolling off the production line three months later, in August 1964.